ast-fortiss-tum/cam2sim/README.md

 - All four scripts are **independent**.
 They are not alternatives to each other and you can run any subset.
 - All four scripts run inside the `data_extraction` Conda environment and do not need CARLA, Nerfstudio, or the DAVE-2 server to be running.
-- `6A` does not delete anything from the destination directory.
+- `6A` does not delete anything from the destination directories.
 Files already there are left untouched, but a copy with the same name as an existing file will overwrite it.
-Use `--dry_run` to preview without writing.
+Use `--dry_run` to preview without writing, and `--skip_trajectories` / `--skip_semantic_gt` / `--skip_semantic_carla` to disable individual sub-copies.
+- `6B` reads its inputs from `data/data_for_validation/semantic/` and `data/data_for_validation/semantic_carla/`, not from `processed_dataset/`.
+If those directories are missing, run `6A` first or download the precomputed bundle.
 - `6B` is resumable: any frame that already has a `<frame>_iou.json` is skipped on subsequent runs.
 Use `--force` to recompute from scratch, or `--summary_only` to only re-aggregate the existing JSONs into `summary.json`.
 - `6B` resizes the GT to 512x512 with NEAREST interpolation.
 If the real semantic maps were generated at a different aspect ratio, this resize intentionally distorts them so that the GT and the simulated maps share the same pixel grid.
 - The color tolerance of 15 used by `6B` absorbs small RGB differences introduced by image saving and resizing.
 If the GT and the simulated maps use different palettes, edit `COLOR_TO_CLASS` and `COLOR_TOLERANCE` at the top of the script accordingly.